 \subsubsection{Gutzwiller-inspired constraint function}

 Take $\tilde{N} = 1$ and $\tilde{M} = N/2$, with the constraint function $f(x)= \sum_{i=1}^M n_{i\uparrow}n_{i\downarrow}$.
 The position of the hidden fermion in the hidden modes is determined by the number of doubly occupied sites in the $x$ configuration.
-The wave function {\it ans\"{a}tz} is the Slater determinant in the enlarged Hilbert space of eq.~\ref{eq: HF definition}.
-The variational parameters are the coefficients (orbitals) of the non-orthogonal change of single-particle basis in eq.~\ref{eq: HF change of basis}.
-For a particular choice of orbitals this {\it ans\"{a}tz} can reproduce the Gutzwiller wave function as described above.
+The wave function {\it ansatz} is the Slater determinant in the enlarged Hilbert space of Eq.~(5) in the main text.
+The variational parameters are the coefficients (orbitals) of the non-orthogonal change of single-particle basis in Eq.~(6) in the main text.
+For a particular choice of orbitals this {\it ansatz} can reproduce the Gutzwiller wave function as described above.